Benchmarks That Mirror the Market

 Creating Benchmark Products

 To create FH Benchmarks, we organize the claims data we receive by procedure code and geographic area.
 We group our data into 493 geozips—geographic areas typically based on the first three digits of a zip code or group of zip codes.
 FAIR Health employs a statistical outlier methodology to exclude any extremely low and extremely high values that might otherwise distort the distribution of data.
 Most of our benchmarks are based on a recent 12-month window of claims.
-Our FH® Charge Benchmarks and FH® Allowed Medical are refreshed every six months; our other FH® Allowed Benchmarks are refreshed annually.
+Our FH® Charge Benchmarks and FH® Allowed Medical are refreshed every six months.

 FH Benchmarks Methodology